This article identifies the presence of survivors of the Narváez Expedition in Calhoun and Victoria Counties.

 Despite their access to firewood and food, the castaways started dying from cold and hunger.
 As explained in the previous section, Cabeza de Vaca elsewhere mentions the arrival of bad, cold weather both on Follet's Island and Matagorda Island.
 This change in the seasons probably occurred around November 14 to November 16.
 In relating what happened to this group on the mainland, he tells a miserable story in which a man named Sotomayor killed the group's leader, Pantoja, over his poor treatment of the castaways and the survivors "made jerky out of" those who died and ate them.
 Only one man out of this group survived the winter.

 If we assume that this party had 80 men when it crossed Cavallo Pass12 and we subtract the three men who disappeared on east Matagorda Island, then 77 Europeans came over to the mainland in November 1528, and 76 of those died.
-The roll call of the dead includes Juan Pantoja and Hernando de Sotomayor, who Cabeza de Vaca identifies only by their last names, but whose full names are known via other historical records.
-It also includes Comptroller Alonso Enríquez.
+The roll call of the dead includes Pantoja, Alonso de Sotomayor - who Cabeza de Vaca identifies only by his last name, but whose full name is known via other historical records - and Comptroller Alonso Enríquez.
 The names of the other 73 dead men cannot be known.
 They could possibly include Juan Suárez and Juan de Palos, two of the expedition's five friars.
 Suárez, the "commissary" or head friar, was designated as co-leader of Enríquez's boat when the boats left Florida, but neither he nor de Palos are mentioned again after the boats leave Florida, so Suárez may not have survived the trip to Texas, while de Palos may not have even made it out of Florida.
 Cabeza de Vaca only tells us that Enríquez had "the friars" with him on his boat.

 Around the first day of March 1529, the natives who left the woods upon the arrival of Pantoja's party returned.
 They found the lone survivor of this group, Hernando de Esquivel, and took him captive.13 The natives that found and captured Esquivel were with the tribe that Cabeza de Vaca identified as Quevenes.14 According to Cabeza de Vaca's list of the "nations and languages" of the natives in Chapter 26 of La Relación, the Quevenes lived down the coast from the Deaguanes, up the coast from the Guaycones, and adjacent to the Mariames, who lived inland.15 While Cabeza de Vaca's description of the Quevenes as living "on the coast" may seem to imply that they lived on Matagorda Island, all of the castaways' recorded interactions with them appear, as in this instance, to have occurred on the coastal part of mainland Calhoun County.
 Esquivel did not stay with the Quevenes very long; within a month of them finding him, he fled inland to the Mariames.16